Mary T. Barra

 General Motors Corporation

-Appointed Senior Vice President, Global Product Development, for General Motors Corporation in 2011, Barra has since been the carmaker's highest-ranking female employee.
-As the new CEO designate, she will become the company's highest ranking employee, period, when she takes over as CEO of General Motors in January 14, 2013.
-Until then, she will continue to oversee 36,000 people and lead the design, engineering and quality of the automaker's 11 global brands.
+Appointed Senior Vice President, Global Product Development, for General Motors Corporation in 2011, Barra was the carmaker's highest-ranking female employee.
+As the new CEO (as of 2014) she is now the company's highest ranking employee, period.
 Barra began her career with GM in 1980 as a General Motors Institute (Kettering University) Co-op Student at the Pontiac Motor Division.
 She steadily worked her way up the corporate ranks, holding Vice President positions in Global Human Resources and Global Manufacturing Engineering and also spent three years as Executive Assistant to former CEO Jack Smith.
 Current GM CEO Dan Akerson, who appointed her head of Global Product Development in early 2011, named her as a possible successor in May 2012, saying, "I wouldn't be surprised."
 Later in 2012 he told Fortune that Barra is "a strong leader and change agent who knows the business inside and out - from the plant floor and the design studio to the boardroom."
 GM's fortunes still depend largely on sales of trucks in the U.S. and its profitable Chinese operations.
 According to a December 2013 USA Today article, Barra has "...blue-collar Michigan roots as the daughter of a GM tool-and-die maker."

 Personal Attributes and Interests

 - Barra grew up in the Detroit suburbs.
 She's the real deal, very down to earth," Dave Cole, chairman of Auto Harvest, a non-profit devoted to innovation, told USA Today in December 2013.
 "She was not raised in an aristocracy."